mr-williams/Automakers-stocks-2012-2020/README.md

 Here's the kaggle link to the dataset.
 [Here](https://www.kaggle.com/datasets/prasertk/top-48-automakers-daily-stock-prices-20102022).

 #### N.B: Not all manufacturer data were present in the detailed breakdown of the stocks.
-Some high ranking manufacturers are missing
+Some high ranking manufacturers are missing like Porsche in paarticular as their stock market for their supercar division started as late as October 2022